Ordered before 4:00 PM = delivered the next business day

 5. Calcium Loss : Coffee can lead to calcium loss through urine, which can affect bone health.

-6. Insulin sensitivity : Excessive coffee consumption can reduce insulin sensitivity.
+6. Insulin sensitivity : Excessive coffee consumption may reduce insulin sensitivity.

-7. Fertility : Caffeine may negatively affect fertility in women.
+7. Fertility : Caffeine may have a negative effect on fertility in women.

 8. Blood Pressure and Heart Rate : Coffee can increase blood pressure and heart rate, which can affect hormonal responses.